Venomtron/Icarus-Mods/README.md

 - Removed negative stamina modifier from underground debuff

 - Incrased all of the Bolts damages

+- Waterwheel slots increase to 24 from 12

+- Sink slots increase to 10 from 5

+- WaterWheel power increased to 10k from 2k

+- WaterWheel moved from Fabricator to machining bench

 Bonus stats added to saddle:
 - Increased Weight capacity